iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 3 reviews"/>
 </p>

+> Great idea, but I tend to wirelessly charge my phone.
+This doesn't provide enough power to run the app and charge, so my phone runs out of battery while on the charger.
+It would be great if the app could tell the difference between wired and wireless charging.<br> :date: __2020-12-04 18:36:49__

+> It seems like a great idea.
+However, I have an issue where the app appears to not be working when I move to another app or turn the screen off (the contribution amount does not increase) but is shown as running on my task manager.
+The app also continues to run even when the phone is unplugged.
+It might be that its not compatible with my Vivo x50.<br> :date: __2020-12-04 15:06:23__

+> Most of the time I put my phone on charge, the app doesn't work it just crash by itself<br> :date: __2020-12-02 09:09:06__

 > This is a great app, if you're like me and have unlimited data then you can leave overnight to charge and contribute.
 The only issue I have with this is like many users, there isn't enough advertisement surrounding this so it remains fairly unknown.
 If this was standard throughout all Vodafone devices and required users to Opt out, then I feel there would be more of a buzz surrounding this.<br> :date: __2020-11-26 09:59:39__